-We have seen some ridiculously strong athletes struggle to perform a single, good form chin-up.
-Struggling with chin-up’s has a lot to do with strength AND stability.
+We have seen some ridiculously strong athletes struggle to perform a single Chin-Up with good form.
+Struggling with Chin-Up’s has a lot to do with strength AND stability.
 Let’s dive in to a case study from one of our athletes.

 Retracting and depressing the shoulder blades when pressing or pulling is critical to proper functioning of the scapula and shoulder and efficiency in these movements.
-Failure to strengthen the scapular stabilizers (trapezius fibers, serratus anterior, and rhomboids) leads to improper shoulder mechanics.
+Failure to strengthen the scapular stabilizers (trapezius, serratus anterior, and rhomboids) leads to improper shoulder mechanics.

-Once I evaluated Tyler’s Chin-Up performance, I decided we would re-test his the lift in 12-weeks.
+Once Tyler’s Chin-Up performance was evaluated, I decided we would re-test the lift in 12-weeks.
 Having a concrete goal and a timeline to accomplish it by is critical to program design because the goal and timeline dictate everything from exercise selection to the number of reps per set.